-- Both the SL and HL courses are designed for students who have an interest in management; the real business world; and wish to study the discipline in depth. - No previous knowledge of management is presumed, although it is recommended that IGCSE Business students will have achieved a Grade C or above.
-A Grade C or above in Mathematics is also preferred for the quantitative components of the course.
+• Both the SL and HL courses are designed for students who have an interest in management; the real business world; and wish to study the discipline in depth.

 Standard and Higher Level students study five common units.
 Higher Level students also study extension topics within each unit.